Consistency model: Client-centric consistency models

 In distributed systems, maintaining sequential consistency in order to control the concurrent operations is essential.
 In some special data stores without simultaneous updates, client-centric consistency models can deal with inconsistencies in a less costly way.
 The following models are some client-centric consistency models:

 Consistency protocols

 The implementation of a consistency model is defined by a consistency protocol.
 Tanenbaum et al., 2007 illustrates some consistency protocols for data-centric models.

 Continuous consistency

 Continuous consistency introduced by Yu and Vahdat (2000).
-In this model, consistency semantic of an application is described by using conits in the application.
+In this model, the consistency semantics of an application is described by using conits in the application.
 Since the consistency requirements can differ based on application semantics, Yu and Vahdat (2000) believe that a predefined uniform consistency model may not be an appropriate approach.
-The application should specify the consistency requirements that satisfy the application semantic.
-In this model, an application specifies each consistency requirements as a conits (abbreviation of consistency units).
+The application should specify the consistency requirements that satisfy the application semantics.
+In this model, an application specifies each consistency requirement as a conit (abbreviation of consistency units).
 A conit can be a physical or logical consistency and is used to measure the consistency.
 Tanenbaum et al., 2007 describes the notion of a conit by giving an example.

 There are three inconsistencies that can be tolerated by applications.